miltoskat/Rand/readme.md

 Apparently that takes some processing power to accomplish.

 ## Changelog
-Rand 2.0 Update
+Rand 3.0 Update
-* Updated for iOS 14
+* Updated for iOS 15.0.2
 * UI Improvements
 * Bug Fixes
+* Many new features...

 ## Contributors
 * Miltos Katifedenios (Owner of this repo)